bieniu/ha-airly/info.md

 - no API messages in Polish language
 - some sensors are represented in `air_quality` entity

 These differences result from the requirements for official integrations.
-You can still use the custom version of component.
+You can still use the custom version of the integration.
 If you want to use the official version, remove integration from Configuration -> Integrations, remove component's files from the `/config/custom_components` folder and restart Home Assistant.

 ![Screenshot](https://github.com/bieniu/ha-airly/blob/master/images/airly-ha.png?raw=true)